tensorflow/models/research/lexnet_nc/README.md

 * `get_indicative_paths.py` is a script that generates the most indicative syntactic dependency paths for a particular relationship.

+Also included are utilities for preparing data for training:

+* `text_embeddings_to_binary.py` converts a text file containing word embeddings into a binary file that is quicker to load.
+* `extract_paths.py` finds all the dependency paths that connect words in a corpus.
+* `sorted_paths_to_examples.py` processes the output of `extract_paths.py` to
+  produce summarized training data.

 # Dependencies

 * [TensorFlow](http://www.tensorflow.org/): see detailed installation